elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 - QUARTO
 see presentation on Quarto website and github

-- mention Video tool for montage - Davinci or Python code
+- mention Video tool for montage - Davinci or Python library moviepy (not sure to recommend it though given the state of the project)

 To use Google Slides/Docs (text and presentation) https://github.com/ssine/pptx2md